jpnm561/HAR-UP/DataBaseDownload/README.md

    - - For Camera 1 (side view):

-         dataBaseDownload(csv_files=False, n_cam=[1,1]
+          dataBaseDownload(csv_files=False, n_cam=[1,1])

    - - For Camera 2 (front view):

-         dataBaseDownload(csv_files=False, n_cam=[2,2]
+          dataBaseDownload(csv_files=False, n_cam=[2,2])

 ### Downloading Features

-Uding this program, you can select which feature elements to download.
+When using this program, you can select which feature elements to download.
 These all have synchonized timestamps, a tag indicating the current activity (per timestamp).
 The feature data set can be separated in:

 - csv files containing features from the sensor data (5 IMUs, an ECG and 6 infrared) taken in different time-windows.
 These can be found for 1 second windows taken every 0.5 seconds, 2 second windows taken every second, and 3 second windows taken every 1.5 seconds.